Enumerate the various practices for the prevention of disease in ancient and modern times:

 Prevention in Ancient times :

-Excavation of Mohenjo – daro and Harappa have revealed the existence of a covered drainage system and water supply.
-Similarly ancient civilisations of Egypt, Greece and China had medical systems.
+Excavation of Mohenjo – Daro, and Harappa have revealed the existence of a covered drainage system and water supply.
+Similarly,y ancient civilizations of Egypt, Greece and China had medical systems.
 Egyptians had arrangements for public baths and underground drainage.
 The use of mosquito nets and association of plague with rats were known to then.
-The ancient Indian and Chinese system of medical care knew about immunisation also.
+The ancient Indian and Chinese system of medical care knew about immunization also.
 Inoculation with live small pox germs to prevent small pox was known to them.

 Prevention in Modern Times :

 People returning from a trip to USA.
 Europe or Japan undoubtedly are very fascinated and narrate modern technological advances.
 Another aspect they often remark on is the cleanliness observed in their cities.
 Revolution, working class people of western countries lived in extremely filthy conditions.
 Piles of refuse in front of houses, lack of sewerage, slaughter houses full of files, etc. were similar to what we witness in the old crowded areas of Indian cities and in most our villages today.